sordgom/seed_in_graph/README.md

 graphql
 ```
 query {
+  getToken(tokenId: "1") {
+    tokenId
-  getBalance(address: "0x123...456") {
+    owner {
-    balance
+      accountId
     }
   }

-query {
-  getTransaction(txHash: "0xabc...def") {
-    from
-    to
-    value
 }
-}

 mutation {
-  transfer(to: "0x456...789", value: 100) {
-    txHash
+  mintNFT(accountId: "user.testnet", tokenId: "2") {
+    tokenId
+    owner {
+      accountId
     }
   }
+}
 ```
-These queries demonstrate how to get the balance of an address, get information about a transaction, and transfer tokens to another address.
+These queries demonstrate how to get information about an NFT token and mint a new NFT.

 # Contributions
 Contributions to this project are welcome!
 If you find a bug or have an idea for a new feature, please open an issue or submit a pull request.